jonasdasdefekte/The-Sage/README.md

 - maybe we'll come up with some more suprises?

 ## How To Mod The Spire
 If you have found this, chances are that you know how this works.
-Still we like to welcome everybody, so if you aren't familiar, you can look at this [tutorial video](https://www.youtube.com/watch?v=AAhs55x7oFo) by Rhapsody (the basics still work the same way).
+Still we want to welcome everybody, so if you aren't familiar to Modding, you can take a look at this [Tutorial Video](https://www.youtube.com/watch?v=AAhs55x7oFo) by Rhapsody (the basics still work the same way).
 This mod requires to use [ModTheSpire](https://github.com/kiooeht/ModTheSpire/releases) as well as [Base Mod](https://github.com/daviscook477/BaseMod/releases).
 We want to thank the active modding community of this game to make such a project possible!